usds/anet/docs/dev-setup.md

 - **The git clone command takes a long time, then fails.** Solution: Some networks block ssh.
 Try using the `https` URL from github to download the source code.

 ## Set Up Gradle, Eclipse and NPM
-The frontend is run with `yarn`.
+The frontend is run with `yarn` or `./gradlew yarn`.
 We recommend running the backend via `eclipse` if you are doing any backend development, and `gradle` if you are only doing frontend development.

 1. Set up Gradle
    1. Open a command line in the `anet` directory that was retrieved from github.